coolzhao/Geo-SAM/docs/source/Usage/encoder_package.rst

 Run by parameters from setting.json file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to using settings.json file to provide the parameters
+If you want to using ``settings.json`` file which exported from Geo-SAM plugin to provide parameters, you can run it like this:

 .. code-block:: python